ashblue/fluid-stats/README.md

 #### Printing Stats

-In some cases you may need to print out all the available stats of a `StatsContainer`.
-In order to loop over them for printing you can do the following.
+If you need to print all available stats from a `StatsContainer` you can loop over the records.
+In order to loop over them for printing do the following.

 ```c#
 var runtimeStats = originalStats.CreateRuntimeCopy();